bklosk/climate-risk/README.md

 # climate-risk
-Quickly visualize climate risk for a given area in the US
+Quickly visualize climate risk for a given address in the US